David-Coles-DC/planban/README.md

 ![image](https://github.com/user-attachments/assets/0a84c95a-3ea7-4137-8839-eb3976c4d33c)

 All pages gave the same result scores as above.
 This was of course after running the lighthouse several times and fixing issues that arose.
-The issue keeping me from getting 100% on performance id down to including external javascript sources such as FontAwesome, Toastify and Google Fonts.
+The issue keeping me from getting 100% on performance is down to including external javascript sources such as FontAwesome, Toastify and Google Fonts.
 But I am extremely happy with the overall results.

 #### WCAG TESTS